YiLimath/YiLimath.github.io/_pages/agent-system/router.md

 can be worse than using a general path.
 Use an abstain or human-escalation path, monitor route distributions, and test boundary cases.

+## Real-world application

+Customer support is a direct use: billing, technical, and account requests have different tools and owners, while the caller still expects one response contract.
+Low-confidence or high-risk cases should route to a human queue.

 ## Figure

 ![Router pattern](/images/agent-system/03-router.svg)